What’s the best way to carry a hen? How do I clip my birds’ wings? Which birds should I cull? What’s dubbing?

 Sometimes it seems that the hens can sense a cold winter ahead and they begin to moult in summer, whereas if the summer is long and warm, moulting begins later.

 Most birds lay some eggs through the moulting period, but there will be few eggs from each hen for about 8 to 10 weeks.
 As they get older they take longer to come into lay each year, often waiting for the warm spring weather

 Leg banding is useful to keep track of the various ages of birds.
 For example, if you use one colour leg band for each year it will be easy to identify the older birds for culling.
 Bands can also be used to differentiate breeding lines.

-There are many types of band available, from thin single spiral plastic to stout aluminium bands, and some types of band are numbered.
+There are many types of bands available, from thin single spiral plastic to stout aluminium bands, and some types of bands are numbered.
 There are also aluminium wing bands that can be clipped over the tip of the bird’s wing.

 Whatever type of band you use, make sure it doesn’t cause any injury to the skin, and make allowance for the fact that the bird may grow fairly fast, and roosters need slightly bigger bands than hens.
 The bands should be checked regularly and where necessary loosened or removed to prevent injury to the bird.